canonical/charm-relation-interfaces/interfaces/vault_kv/v0/README.md

 - Is expected to create an approle restricted to the requiring unit's egress subnet.
 - Is expected to create a Juju secret containing a role-id and role-secret-id for each unit
 - Is expected to provide the Juju secret ID in the relation data, identified by the unit's nonce.
+- Is expected to have out of date credentials when requirer unit's identity change, for some unspecified amount of time until new credentials have been generated.
+For example, during an upgrade-charm event.

 ### Requirer